 How to grow foxgloves

-One advantage to growing Foxgloves is that they prefer semi shade and there are always some spots in the garden which lack sun.
-Digitalis, the Foxglove, is ideal and easy to grow in shady conditions.
-Foxgloves are fully hardy and will grow in almost any soil except the extremes of very wet or dry.
-Foxgloves are tall plants, D. purpurea (the common foxglove) grows up to 1-2m and is best suited to the back of a border.
+Foxgloves are ideal for growing in semi shade.
+Although semi shade is their preferred growing conditions, Foxgloves are fully hardy and will grow in almost any conditions and soil except the extremes of very wet or dry.
+Foxgloves are tall plants, D. purpurea (the common foxglove) grows up to 1-2m.

 Foxgloves are easy to grow

 Note: Foxgloves are poisonous.
-No part of the plant should be eaten and if you have children, you may wish to avoid planting digitalis.
-If you have concerns about a plant, there is a list of poisonous plants on the RHS website
+Do not eat any part of the plant, and if you have children, consider avoiding planting foxgloves.
+If you have concerns about a plant, there is a list of poisonous plants on the RHS website.

 Lovely white foxglove

 Foxgloves are easy to grow and self seed extensively, providing you with a regular, free supply of plants.
-Foxgloves can be perennials, biennials and annuals.
-Common varieties grown and illustrated here are biennial, which means they set seed, produce the plant and foliage one year, and flower the next.
+Foxgloves can be perennials, biennials and annuals but the most commonly grown varieties biennial.
+This means they set seed, produce the plant and foliage one year, and flower the next.
 Once you have Foxgloves in the garden, they will self seed so regularly as to produce a continuous set of new plants and flowers.
 Once established after the first year, the fact that Foxgloves are biennials isn't a problem.

 When the plant has finished flowering, it will be full of seed.
 In the autumn, during September & October time, you can split the seed heads easily by crushing them, and shake out the seeds where you would prefer the new plants to grow.
+Leave the seeds on the soil surface as they need light to germinate.
 If you are not fussy where the plants grow, you can leave them and the wind will distribute the seed, dropping it around and dispersing seeds widely around your garden on the autumn winds.

 Foxgloves used to be regarded as a cottage plant, but have revived in popularity recently, rightly so, as they look super in a mixed border.
 The pure white foxgloves look lovely in a mixed border as illustrated and the bees love them.
 There are so many good points to growing Foxgloves, easy, no maintenance, happy in semi shade and self seed themselves, definitely a green wheelbarrow plant.